OlympusDAO/olympus-protocol-metrics-subgraph/docs/local-compose.md

 ```

 Run the publisher after the core and API/storage services are already running
-and Hasura has indexed at least one daily snapshot:
+and Hasura has indexed at least one complete daily snapshot:

 ```sh
 pnpm run compose:publish